-In addition to meeting the GMA requirements for capital improvement planning, the Six-Year CIP implements another GMA requirement called concurrency.
+In addition to meeting the GMA requirements for capital improvement planning, the Six-Year 2022-2027 CIP implements another GMA requirement called concurrency.
+In Mukilteo, the concurrency requirement applies to transportation facilities.

 Concurrency means that adequate public facilities are in place to serve new development as development occurs.
 In the alternative, a financial commitment must be in place to provide the public facilities within six years of the time of development.